weaveworks-guides/weave-net-legacy/weave-cloud-microservices/cloud-guide-part-2-deploy-continuous-delivery.md

 <iframe src="https://player.vimeo.com/video/190563579" width="640" height="360" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>
 </div></center>

-## Deploy a Kubernetes Cluster with Weave Net and the Sample App
+## Deploy the Sock Shop to Kubernetes with Weave Net

 If you have already done this as part of one of the other tutorials, you can skip this step.
 Otherwise, click "Details" below to see how to set up a Kubernetes cluster and deploy the Socks Shop demo app to it.